 Together they run to the edge of town and see a thick cloud of smoke blocking the road.
 It’s the same smoke the movie director originally drove through when he stumbled upon this weird place.
 The two of them quickly run through the smoke and emerge on the other side.
 The ghouls on the other side cannot pass through the smoke so they begin throwing stones.
 A rock hits the Humegoo on the back of the head and she immediately collapses.
 She says her final goodbyes to the movie director but there is nothing he can do to save her.
 All he wants to do is get as far away from this place as possible.
 He makes it to the main highway and flags down a car to help him.
 Thank god!
 It’s a police car.
 He tries to explain the story and the puzzled policeman tells him to get in.
 The movie director thinks it’s all over until he notices the police car changes direction on the highway and heads back down the lonely road that leads back to the scary town.
 As the policeman explains, he is just an escort for “The Elders” who are following in the vehicles behind him.
 Oh damn.
 Movie director is screwed!
 Lunch anyone?

 At the end of the Humegoo tale, Ronald is ready to leave the Monster Club.
 Eramus urges him not to go and offers him membership at the club.
 Ronald says “But I’m not a monster!”.
-To which Eramus replies, “Nonsense, your the greatest monsters of them all.”
+To which Eramus replies, “Nonsense, you’re the greatest monsters of them all.”
 The other monster members of the club don’t like this idea and reply “but what can he do?”
-To which Eramus answers the reality of how terrible humans can be.
+Eramus explains the reality of how terrible humans can be.
 Extermination of their own kind, genocide, guns, tanks, bombs, airplanes, poison gas, daggers and swords, submarines, nuclear power…you get the idea.
 Human, the true monster?
-Well after that little delivery from Eramus (Vincent Price) the monsters immediately realize the talent humans have for being monstrous and accept Eramus’s proposal to admit this human into the Monster Club.
+After that speech the Monster Club’s members immediately realize the talent humans have for being monstrous themselves and accept Eramus’s proposal to admit this human into the Monster Club.
 This is a great movie that is definitely under appreciated.
+Sure it has very dated effects and terrible monster makeup but the stories are pretty good.
 I suggest if you get the chance watch it and you may learn a thing or two about monsters!